Dawna Range: Ecology

-Tenasserim" or as "Kayah-Karen/Tenasserim".
+Tenasserim" or as "Kayah–Karen/Tenasserim".
 The Dawna Range is covered with tropical and subtropical moist broadleaf forests.
-The Kayah-Karen montane rain forests that cover the mountains are part of the Kayah-Karen/Tenasserim moist forests ecoregion which is included in the Global 200 list of ecoregions identified by the World Wildlife Fund (WWF) as priorities for conservation.
+The Kayah–Karen montane rain forests that cover the mountains are part of the Kayah–Karen/Tenasserim moist forests ecoregion which is included in the Global 200 list of ecoregions identified by the World Wide Fund for Nature as priorities for conservation.

 Protected areas

 Protected areas of the Dawna range are part of the Western Forest Complex.